-The starting points for this paper are two recent contributions to the discussion of family systems published in Population and Development Review by Steven Ruggles (Ruggles 2009; Ruggles 2010).
-In the first of these studies, Ruggles compared the living arrangements of the elderly on the basis of 87 censuses of 34 countries from around the world.
+The starting points for this article are two recent contributions to the discussion of family systems published in Population and Development Review by Steven Ruggles.
+In the first of these studies, Ruggles compared the living arrangements of the elderly on the basis of eighty-seven censuses of thirty-four countries from around the world.
 He used six control variables to test whether a distinctive "Northwest European family pattern" can be proved.
-By comparing the observed and predicted levels of co-residence in the cross-temporal and cross-national census collection, Ruggles sought to refute the idea of the existence of a European and North American exceptionalism in nuclear family residence.
-In a recent paper, Ruggles again used a huge assemblage of census microdata to assess the spatiotemporal distribution of stem- and joint-family arrangements in 35 historical and contemporary populations.
-Using two measures of co-residence among the aged and basic controls for agricultural employment and demographic structure, he argued that European and North American societies "have had a long standing aversion to joint-family living arrangements."
-According to Ruggles, this lack of a joint-family organization is a truly defining feature of the "European family pattern," past and present (Ruggles 2010, 564)1.
+By comparing the observed and predicted levels of coresidence in the cross-temporal and cross-national census collection, Ruggles sought to refute the idea of the existence of a European and North American exceptionalism in nuclear family residence.
+In a recent article, Ruggles again used a huge assemblage of census microdata to assess the spatiotemporal distribution of stem and joint-family arrangements in thirty-five historical and contemporary populations.
+Using two measures of coresidence among the aged and basic controls for agricultural employment and demographic structure, he argued that European and North American societies "have had a long standing aversion to joint-family living arrangements."
+According to Ruggles, this lack of a joint-family organization is a truly defining feature of the "European family pattern," past and present.

 Eastern and Southeastern European census samples were also used in these two articles.
-They showed that there were higher proportions of multi-generational households in these regions than in Northwestern Europe and North America, but lower proportions than in other non-European countries (Ruggles 2009).
-Stem families were found to be more prevalent in Eastern and Southeastern Europe than in Western Europe or North America, but less common than in other non-European countries.
+They showed that there were higher proportions of multigenerational households in these regions than in Northwestern Europe and North America but lower proportions than in other non-European countries.
+Stem families were found to be more prevalent in Eastern and Southeastern Europe than in Western Europe or North America but less common than in other non-European countries.
 According to Ruggles, joint families were quite rare in the European East and Southeast, with Greece being the only exception.
-Whereas for stem families the predicted and the observed levels of co-residence match up quite well, the observed percentages of joint families in Greece were consistently higher than the shares that had been predicted (Ruggles 2010).
-Ruggles' major conclusion is that the measure of joint family structure is not closely tied to basic measures of demography or agricultural employment, and therefore that cultural, rather than structural, factors might be responsible for the variations in the frequency of this type of co-residence (ibid.
-574).
+Whereas for stem families, the predicted and the observed levels of coresidence match up quite well, the observed percentages of joint families in Greece were consistently higher than the shares that had been predicted.
+Ruggles' major conclusion is that the measure of joint family structure is not closely tied to basic measures of demography or agricultural employment, and therefore that cultural, rather than structural, factors might be responsible for the variations in the frequency of this type of coresidence.

-Ruggles' recent papers make valuable contributions to the discussion of family forms.
+Ruggles' recent articles make valuable contributions to the discussion of family forms.
 His renewed affirmation of the role of demographic factors in accounting for differentials in family structure is likely to inspire further research into the factors responsible for the variations in residence patterns across the globe.
-Nevertheless, although Ruggles characterizes his most recent analysis as representing Europe in its entirety, his paper actually lacks evidence from pre-1980 continental Europe, and from Eastern Europe in particular.
-Whereas the oldest data used by Ruggles dates from 1851, the eastern part of the continent is represented in his last paper by only five countries, for which census records go back no more than 40 years from the present time.
-The structure of the current IPUMS and NAPP collections prevents Ruggles from capturing broader European dimensions with regards to
+Nevertheless, although Ruggles characterizes his most recent analysis as representing Europe in its entirety, his article actually lacks evidence from pre-1980 continental Europe, and from Eastern Europe in particular.
+Whereas the oldest data used by Ruggles dates from 1851, the eastern part of the continent is represented in his last article by only five countries, for which census records go back no more than forty years from the present time.
+The structure of the current IPUMS (Integrated Public Use Microdata Series) and NAPP (North Atlantic Population Project) collections prevents Ruggles from capturing broader European dimensions with regard to family characteristics.
+In particular, the limits of Ruggles' sample made it impossible for him to recognize the true prevalence of joint families in a broader European context.
+As rich as the IPUMS and NAPP collections currently are, they are still not rich enough to justify the breadth of the claims Ruggles has made.
+This article is an attempt to go beyond these limitations.